xyzhang30/Breakout_Game/doc/PLAN.md

 ## Block Ideas

- * Idea #1: Power up blocks: gives the user a random (or predetermined) power up when hit
+ * Idea #1: __Power up blocks__: gives the user a random (or predetermined) power up when hit

- * Idea #2: when a special type of block is hit, it clears all the blocks on the vertical and the horizontal line it's on
+ * Idea #2: __Cross bomb blocks__: clears all the blocks on the vertical and the horizontal line it's on when it's hit

- * Idea #3: blocks have different colors, corresponding to the number of times it has to be hit in order to be cleared: grey/blue = 1, green = 2, yellow/orange = 3, red = 4
+ * Idea #3: __Multi-hit blocks__: blocks have different colors, corresponding to the number of times it has to be hit in order to be cleared: grey/blue = 1, green = 2, yellow/orange = 3, red = 4

 ## Power-up Ideas